casthub/docs/en/icons.md

 category: Resources
 ---

-The CastHub Icon font is available via the [Icon Component](/modules/components#icon).
+The CastHub Icon font is available via the <docs-link path="/modules/components#icon">Icon Component</docs-link>.
 You can use the list below to find an icon to use.

 <icon-explorer></icon-explorer>